subalterngames/mishnahbot/README.md

 - A remote server
 - On your computer, git and Python 3.6 or newer
 - On the server, Python 3.6 or newer
+- Admin privileges on the target Discord server

 # Setup